akvorado/akvorado/console/data/docs/00-intro.md

   which is used by default by the web interface)

-You can get all the expanded configuration (with default values) with `docker-compose exec akvorado-orchestrator akvorado orchestrator --check --dump /etc/akvorado/akvorado.yaml`.
+You can get all the expanded configuration (with default values) with `docker compose exec akvorado-orchestrator akvorado orchestrator --check --dump /etc/akvorado/akvorado.yaml`.

-Once you are ready, you can run everything in the background with `docker-compose up -d`.
+Once you are ready, you can run everything in the background with `docker compose up -d`.

 ## Big picture